open-source-labs/PreVue/README.md

 PreVue allows users to conceptualize and visualize component architecture by allowing them to :

-**Build components, visualize UI and preview the associated code
+* Build components, visualize UI and preview the associated code
-* Set up different routes and views
+* Set up different routes and views for each project
 * Establish parent-child component relationships
 * View application hierarchy in tree format
 * Save and open projects that are currently in progress, ensuring that completed work is not lost and can be revisited at any time
-*** Export component architecture as a Vue application created with default Vite settings
+* Export component architecture as a Vue application created with default Vite settings

 Use PreVue to create projects in single sessions or sign in with GitHub to save projects and update them at your convenience!